turgu1/esp32-oberon-compiler/README.md

 ### OBNC

 The OBNC Oberon-07 version 0.16.1 is used to build this compiler.
-The author is using it on both Linux and MacOs platforms without any major issue.
+The author is using it on both Linux and MacOs platforms without any major issue (Except for the SYSTEM.VAL() that needed to be replaced).
 It must be built using the following commands and option (after having changed current folder to OBNC):

 ```
 $ ./build --c-real-type=float